mpourmpoulis/PythonVoiceCodingPlugin/doc/Operations.md

 }
 ```

 And I say by default because with exception of `""` which unfortunately I have not yet been able support without special handling, there is nothing specific or special about any of the other ones.
 These were certain simply standard ones and I kept notation consistent with Caster.
-So feel free to customize to your needs, even with more complex surroundings,like why not `("if "," else ")`?
+So feel free to customize to your needs, even with more complex surroundings,like I don't know `("if "," else ")` ?